Quartetto Energie Nove

 - Lino’s son Lucio Liviabella (*1933 in Venice) is violist and violinist—and Hans Liviabella’s father.
 Finally,

-- Lucio’s son, Hans Liviabella (born in Turin / Torino) now is concertmaster in the OSI (since 1997) and leader of the Quartetto Energie Nove.
+- Lucio’s son, Hans Liviabella (born in Turin / Torino) now is principal violinist in the OSI (since 1997) and leader of the Quartetto Energie Nove.

 As Hans Liviabella explained, this piece brought us back into Malipiero’s time—albeit totally different in character.
 It is intense, very expressive, coherent and atmospheric.
 Harmonically the music more advanced than Malipiero’s, especially around the dense climaxes.
 However, in the softer, lyrical parts it felt more harmonious, late-romantic style: interesting music, for sure, and a good choice to end the concert!